Leo Morejon

 Who they are: A clipping operation that positions itself as a talent agency for large faceless pages.
 No public website.

 How it works: Operates on a talent-agency model rather than an open marketplace.
-Per a recent Overlap roundup, client work has reportedly included the NFL, UFC, Coinbase, Universal, Warner Bros., and Verizon, with ~300M followers and ~3.5B monthly views across the network.
+Per a recent Overlap roundup, client work has reportedly included the NFL, UFC, Coinbase, Universal, Warner Bros., Verizon, and Rumble, with ~300M followers and ~3.5B monthly views across the network.

 Their pitch: "The talent agency for the internet's biggest faceless pages."